Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Introduction

-where $ \tilde{C}_N = \tilde{C}_N(s,\beta)$ is chosen so that the LHS is unity for $s=0$.
+where $ \tilde{C}_N = \tilde{C}_N(s,\beta)$ is chosen so that the LHS is unity for $t=0$.
 Taking its inverse Fourier transform gives the limiting distribution implied by (\ref{1.4a}).
-From this the sought asymptotics of (\ref{1.4}) can be computed in terms of the moments.
+Associated moments can now be obtained by a direct evaluation.
+We remark that other essential uses of (\ref{1.6a}) in the present context were already known from the earlier work of Conrey, Rubinstein and Snaith \cite{CRS06}, and used subsequently in \cite{FW06a,BBBGIIK19,BBBCPRS19,AKW20,ABGS20a}.
+Working with the the finite $N$ formula for the characteristic function based on the $\beta$ generalisation of (\ref{1.4c}) we are able to evaluate the limiting scaled PDF for the trace statistic as the inverse Fourier transform of the corresponding characteristic function, which is our Theorem \ref{T2}.

-We would like to proceed in an analogous fashion in the general $\beta > 0$ case.
-However, for $\beta \ne 2$ a determinantal structure, and thus a literal analogue of (\ref{1.6}), is no longer present.
-Instead, in \S \ref{S2.4} we give a formula in terms of generalised hypergeometric functions based on Jack polynomials in $s$-variables (in (\ref{1.4b}) the underlying Jack polynomials are in $N$-variables), which plays the role of (\ref{1.6}) and is valid for all $\beta > 0$.
-In Section \ref{S3} we show how this allows for Proposition \ref{P1A} to be established.
+Working with the generalised hypergeometric function expression for the finite $N$ trace distribution, as implied by taking the inverse Fourier transformation of the formula for the characteristic function based on (\ref{1.4c}), a finite summation formula for the moments in the range (\ref{R}) can be obtained.
+This is given in Corollary \ref{C3.5}.
+Its large $N$ form is readily computed, and implies the result of Theorem \ref{P1A}.